 example_list = [1, 2.5, 3.7, 7.11, 2, 3, 7]

-As we know from the list properties, we can access elements present at the ‘ith’ index by writing as example_list[i].
-To add 1 to elements present at every index, we need to perform three sets of instructions as discussed above.
+We know from the list properties that we can access elements at the ‘ith’ index by writing as example_list[i].
+To add 1 to elements present at every index, we need to perform three instructions as discussed above.

 Let’s first see a naive program where we will write the same instruction for every element.